mkny/fiu-02-monorepo/README.md

 ## Basic commands

-- `dev` - Run all commands in a concurrently mode (ex: for development)
+- `yarn dev` - Run all commands in a concurrently mode (ex: for development)

-- `app1` - Run any command present in app-1's package.json
+- `yarn app1` - Run any command present in app-1's package.json

-- `app2` - Run any command present in app-2's package.json
+- `yarn app2` - Run any command present in app-2's package.json

-- `components` - Run any command present in components's package.json
+- `yarn components` - Run any command present in components's package.json

-- `ws` - Run any command present in ws's package.json
+- `yarn ws` - Run any command present in ws's package.json